cosmos/sdk-tutorials/starport-blog/01-index.md

 }
 ```

-`NewMsgCreatePost` is a constructor function that creates `MsgCreatePost` message.
-The following five functions have to be defined to implement `Msg` interface.
-They allow you to perform validation that doesn’t require access to store (like checking for empty values), etc.
+`NewMsgCreatePost` is a constructor function that creates the `MsgCreatePost` message.
+The following five functions have to be defined to implement the `Msg` interface.
+They allow you to perform validation that doesn’t require access to the store (like checking for empty values), etc.

 ```go
 // Route ...